-June 16, 2010: Apple reports a massive surge of interest in the iPhone, with a massive 600,000 pre-orders placed for the iPhone 4 on its first day.
+June 16, 2010: Apple reports a massive surge of interest in its upcoming iPhone 4, with 600,000 sales on the first day of preorders.

-The number is “far higher” than Apple expected, and at the time is the largest number of pre-orders Apple has ever taken in one single day.
-AT&T suffers server problems thanks to the demand — with 10x the usual traffic on its website.
+The company calls the number “far higher” than expected.
+At the time, it’s the largest number of iPhone preorders Apple has ever taken in a single day.
+AT&T suffers server problems thanks to the demand — with 10 times the usual traffic on its website.
 It’s proof positive that Apple is onto a winner!

 An important iPhone upgrade

 Looking back, it’s easy to assume that the iPhone was always a massive hit for Apple.
-While it’s true that the device was always a critical and commercial success, it took a few years until it started to become a sales juggernaut.
-For example, the original iPhone took 74 days before it passed the 1 million sales mark.
+While it’s true that the device was always a critical and commercial success, it took a few years for it to become a true sales juggernaut.
+For example, it took the original iPhone 74 days to pass the 1 million sales mark.

-I’ve personally always been a big fan of the iPhones of this era, with the 3.5-inch form size, combined with the flatter, Braun-esque design (a whole 24 percent thinner than the iPhone 3GS) having made it Jony Ive’s best iPhone design yet — at a time when Apple design was still shifting rapidly.
+I’ve personally always been a big fan of the iPhones of this era.
+The 3.5-inch form factor, combined with the flatter, Braun-esque design (a whole 24 percent thinner than the iPhone 3GS), made it Jony Ive’s best iPhone design yet.
+At the time, Apple’s design style was shifting rapidly.

 Did you rush out to buy the iPhone 4 upon its release?
 What was your first iPhone?
 Leave your comments below.